happybono/SonataSmooth/README.md

 - Binomial averaging approximates a Gaussian blur, yielding gentle, natural-looking smoothing.
 - Savitzky-Golay smoothing fits a local low-order polynomial via least-squares, preserving peaks and higher-order signal characteristics while reducing noise.

-Beyond the choice of filter, the implementation harnesses parallel processing (PLINQ) to maximize CPU utilization without blocking the UI, incremental batch updates with a progress reporter keep the application responsive even on large datasets.
+Beyond the choice of filter, the implementation harnesses Parallel.For for smoothing (and PLINQ only for large-text parsing), and incremental batch updates with a progress reporter keep the application responsive even on large datasets.
 The adjustable kernel radius and polynomial order give users fine-grained control over the degree and nature of smoothing.

 Together, these design decisions ensure that noisy inputs are transformed into clearer, more consistent signals, empowering downstream analysis, visualization, or automated decision-making with higher confidence in the results.